neslihanaydin/RulesEngineMqtt/README.md

 The tests are divided into test and production tests.
 Therefore, before running the tests, Mosquitto must be running locally.
 You can start it by typing `mosquitto` in the terminal.

-To ensure that the application works as expected, we have written comprehensive unit tests.
+To ensure that the application works as expected, comprehensive unit tests were written.
 The tests cover various components, including the MQTT client and the rules engine.

 ### Prerequisites:
 * Mosquitto Broker: Ensure that Mosquitto is installed and running locally.
 Start it with the following command: